HBSTech/Kentico13CoreBaseline/README.md

 ======================================================================

 # Features
-1. Bootstrap4 and jQuery included (with Bootstrap Layout Tool)
+1. Bootstrap4 and jQuery included (with Bootstrap Layout Tool, which now includes Form Sections)
 2. Header, Footer Configurations
 3. Main Navigation with SubNav, MegaMenu, and Dynamic Menu capabilities
 4. SEO Title/Thumbnail with OG Tag generation (uses Kentico's Page Meta Data page type feature, currently Image is not included so you do need to pass this yourself)